ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

   <p><em> </em></p>
 </div>

 I’ve always wanted to build my own drone, so in 2023 I finally decided to make it happen.
-A drone is the perfect project for me because it combines almost all of my interests: power electronics, digital electroncis, RF stuff, mechanics, embedded software etc. I chose to build a larger 'industrial-style' platform to serve as a platform for my own future custom attachments and experiments.
+A drone is the perfect project for me because it combines all of my interests: power electronics, digital electroncis, RF communication, mechanics, embedded software.
+I chose to build a larger 'industrial-style' platform to serve as a platform for my own future custom attachments and experiments.

-While the project utilized commercial components, the system integration was a challenge.
+While the project used mostly commercial components, the system integration was a challenge.
 Work began in late 2023 when a mountain of parts arrived without instructions.
-To turn them into a functional aircraft, I designed and 3D printed custom mounts for nearly every subsystem—including cameras, batteries, antennas, and power distribution electronics.
+To turn them into a functional drone, I designed and 3D printed custom mounts for nearly every subsystem—including cameras, batteries, antennas, and power distribution electronics.

 **Key learnings:**

-  - ArduPilot flight controller software.
+  - ArduPilot flight controller configuration.
-  - Drone systems: Basic components, battery technologies, wireless communication, protocols, control electronics
+  - Drone systems: Basic components, battery technologies, wireless communication and protocols (MavLink, ELRS), and control electronics.
   - Practical electronics skills.
-  - Strong knowledge and practical experience on 3D printing (PLA, PETG) and 3D modelling (SolidWorks, onshape).
+  - Deep dive on 3D printing (PLA, PETG) and 3D modelling (SolidWorks, OnShape).

 **Future of the project:**

   - Design of my own power distribution board that measures current, filters the power and regualtes it for the electronics.
-  - I am planning on desigining my own gimbal / camera orientation control system for the drone.
+  - Developing my own gimbal / camera orientation control system for the drone.

 ## Project Details

 The project began with system simulation using eCalc to define the optimal powertrain.
 The motor, propeller, and ESC combination was selected to maximize payload capacity while ensuring high efficiency for extended flight times.
 Simulations indicated that an 11x4.5 propeller configuration offered the best performance.
-A 4S battery architecture was chosen to minimize overall system weight and cost without compromising the required energy capacity.
-The final design achieves a theoretical thrust-to-weight ratio of 3:1 and a hover flight time of approximately 24 minutes, providing a lifting capacity of 3–4 kg with ample margin for future accessories.
+A 4S battery architecture was chosen to minimize overall system weight and costs.
+The final design has, accoring to the simulations, a theoretical thrust-to-weight ratio of 3:1 and a hover flight time of approximately 24 minutes, providing a lifting capacity of 3–4 kg with ample margin for future accessories.

 <div align="center">
   <img src="../../images/drone/simulations.png" width="750" />